MagdalenaGatsch/Orphanhood-and-wellbeing-in-baboons/Readme.generaldescription.md

 1) Displacement behaviour rate (indicators of anxiety and stress)

-     1.1) Orphan vs non-orphans: Negative Binomial GLMM with a log link function
+     a) Orphan vs non-orphans: Negative Binomial GLMM with a log link function

-     1.2) Only orphan population: Negative Binomial GLMM with a log link function
+     b) Only orphan population: Negative Binomial GLMM with a log link function

   2) Time spent alone: proportion of time spent without any neighbors within 5 meters)

-     2.1) Orphan vs non-orphans: Beta GLMM with a logit link function
+     a) Orphan vs non-orphans: Beta GLMM with a logit link function

-     2.2) Only orphan population: Beta GLMM with a logit link function
+     b) Only orphan population: Beta GLMM with a logit link function

   3) Negative interactions (time spent in negative interactions and frequency):

-    a) Duration of negative interactions:
+    3.1) Duration of negative interactions:

-      Orphan vs non-orphans: Beta GLMM with a logit link function
+     a) Orphan vs non-orphans: Beta GLMM with a logit link function

-      Only orphan population: Beta GLMM with a logit link function
+     b) Only orphan population: Beta GLMM with a logit link function

-    b) Frequency of negative interactions:
+    3.2) Frequency of negative interactions:

-       Orphan vs non-orphans: Negative Binomial GLM with a log link function
+      a) Orphan vs non-orphans: Negative Binomial GLM with a log link function

-       Only orphan population: GLM
+      b) Only orphan population: GLM